Earnings and employment from Pay As You Earn Real Time Information, UK: December 2025

 1. Main points

-• Early estimates for February 2024 indicate that median monthly pay increased by 5.5% compared with February 2023.
+• Early estimates for November 2025 indicate that median monthly pay increased by 2.7%, compared with November 2024.

-About the data in this release
+About the data in this bulletin

-Statistics in this release are based on people who are employed in at least one job paid through Pay As You Earn (PAYE), and monthly estimates reflect the average of such people for each day of the calendar month.
+Statistics in this bulletin are based on people who are employed in at least one job paid through Pay As You Earn (PAYE), and monthly estimates reflect the average of such people for each day of the calendar month.
 These estimates are formed using a methodology for monthly earnings and employment estimates designed to align with international guidelines for labour market statistics.

 Back to table of contents